 Three quick filters point most carriers at the right path:

-• USDOT issued in the last few years and registered with a current email + phone?
-Migrate to Login.gov now.
+- USDOT issued in the last few years and registered with a current email + phone?
+Set up Login.gov now.
 The identity proofing usually completes the same session, and every future filing is faster.

-• Older USDOT, address possibly stale, deadline within two weeks?
+- Older USDOT, address possibly stale, deadline within two weeks?
 Engage a filing service.
-PIN Recovery alone can run 7-14 days for a mailed letter; if the deadline is closer than that, the service can run Login.gov verification in parallel and file on time under §390.21.
+PIN recovery alone can run 7-14 days for a mailed letter; if the deadline is closer than that, the service can run Login.gov verification in parallel and file on time.

 What “Linked” Actually Means in Login.gov

 Creating a Login.gov account is not enough on its own.
-After Login.gov verifies your identity, you still have to link the verified account to your USDOT inside the URS portal.
-The link step asks for the USDOT number and the legacy PIN ora one-time mail verification — the FMCSA wants evidence that the verified human at Login.gov is in fact authorized to act on the USDOT in question.
-Carriers who set up Login.gov but never complete the linking step are surprised on filing day to find they still cannot submit MCS-150.
+After Login.gov verifies your identity, you still have to connectthe verified account to your USDOT record inside the FMCSA registration system (Motus).
+The FMCSA wants evidence that the verified human at Login.gov is in fact authorized to act on the USDOT in question — the legacy PIN or a one-time mail verification has served that purpose.
+Carriers who set up Login.gov but never complete the connection step are surprised on filing day to find they still cannot submit MCS-150.

-The shortest path to a fully usable Login.gov account is: have the legacy PIN ready when you do the link step.
-Then the entire migration takes one sitting and never depends on a piece of mail again.
+The shortest path to a fully usable Login.gov account is: have the legacy PIN ready when you do the connection step.
+Then the entire setup takes one sitting and never depends on a piece of mail again.

-The FMCSA designed URS around one carrier-owner identity per USDOT, but small and mid-sized fleets typically have at least two people who need the access — the owner and the safety/compliance manager.
+The FMCSA registration system is designed around one carrier-owner identity per USDOT, but small and mid-sized fleets typically have at least two people who need the access — the owner and the safety/compliance manager.
 Two paths:

 Documenting the PIN So You Never Lose It Again